-Personal liability insurance protects you against accidents that happen to others at your home or apartment.
-Regardless of whether you rent or own, the personal liability insurance cost is well worth it.
+Your property insurance policy contains several different insurance coverages.
+Personal liability coverage, which protects you against accidents that happen to others at your home or apartment, is likely one of them.
+Regardless of whether you rent or own, personal liability insurance is usually well worth it.

 What is personal liability insurance?